 Since employees and their work results are more visible, it is often easier to advance in a smaller organization.
 Employees often gain experience in a variety of areas, giving them multiple skills and areas of expertise to add to their resume.
 These small employers may also have more flexibility to consider alternative work arrangements like flextime or job sharing.

 Working for a smaller company can also be a good stepping- stone to a larger employer in the same field.
 Especially in industries where the bigger firms have a need for candidates with some work experience in the field.

-On the downside, smaller employers may have fewer formal training programs, benefit packages can be more restricted, and opportunities to relocate to other branches may be more limited or nonexistent.
+On the downside, smaller employers may have fewer formal training programs, benefits packages can be more restricted, and opportunities to relocate to other branches may be more limited or nonexistent.
 There may be less opportunity for growth and promotion as there are fewer roles to fill.
-Although it may feel like there could be less job stability than at a bigger company, if the comfort level fits and you enjoy the job, working for a smaller company might be your best career choice.
+Although it may feel like there could be less job stability than at a bigger company if the comfort level fits and you enjoy the job, working for a smaller company might be your best career choice.